techge/eewids/doc/capture-fields.md

   * [QoS data/QoS Null only](#qos-dataqos-null-only)

 ## Always
-The following table includes information which is logged for *every* frame sent to 'kismet_capture'.
+The following table includes information which is logged for *every* frame sent to 'capture'.

 Key | Belonging to layer | Description of field | since version
 ----| ------------------ | -------------------- | -------------